leee0000n/Chess-Engine/README.md

 | 0000 0000 1111 1110 0000 0000 0000 | square of the white king |
 | 0111 1111 0000 0000 0000 0000 0000 | square of the black king |

-The chess engine header file (`ChessEngine.h`), contains some macros which can be used to encode a board state, extract info from the encoded board state and updata a certain property of it.
+The chess engine header file (`ChessEngine.h`) contains some macros that can be used to encode a board state, extract information from the encoded board state, and update a specific property of it.
 ```cpp
 #define ENCODE_INFO(colourToPlay, castlingRights, enpassantSquare, whiteKingSquare, blackKingSquare) ((colourToPlay | (castlingRights << 2) | (enpassantSquare << 6) | (whiteKingSquare << 13) | (blackKingSquare << 20)))